Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems: Introduction

 An apparatus device in such studies is the Unruh-deWitt particle detector \cite{dewitt1975,Hawking:1979ig}.
 It is defined as an idealized two-level system coupled with a scalar field through a monopole interaction.
-Other descriptions for particle detectors are also possible as, for example, is given by the Glauber theory~\cite{glauber1963A}.
-A recent discussion on particle-detector models can be found in Refs.~\cite{soares21}.
+Other descriptions for particle detectors are also possible as, for example, the one given by the Glauber theory~\cite{glauber1963A}.
+A recent discussion on particle-detector models can be found in Ref.~\cite{soares21}.
 In this work, the authors have highlighted the importance of the Glauber model in the clarification on the different interpretations of the measurements performed by an accelerated detector.
 See also Refs. \cite{Martin-Martinez:2014qda,Martin-Martinez:2015psa,Hummer:2015xaa,Tjoa:2021bcn,deRamon:2021nry}.

-An essential tool in quantum computation and quantum information theory is the quantum entanglement \cite{nielsen2011}.
-The literature has examined sources of entangled quantum systems, recurrently found in solid-state physics and atoms in cavity electrodynamics.
-In fact, several proposals to generate entangled states in systems of two-level systems coupled to bosonic fields were established \cite{Plenio:1998wq,cite-key,doi:10.1080/09500340308234584,Tana_2004,Amico:2007ag}.
+An essential tool in quantum computation and quantum information theory is quantum entanglement \cite{nielsen2011}.
+The literature has examined several sources of entangled quantum systems, recurrently found in solid-state physics and atoms in cavity electrodynamics.
+In fact, a number of proposals to generate entangled states in systems of two-level systems coupled to bosonic fields were established \cite{Plenio:1998wq,cite-key,doi:10.1080/09500340308234584,Tana_2004,Amico:2007ag}.